2012 Valencian Community motorcycle Grand Prix

 The 2012 Valencian Community motorcycle Grand Prix was the eighteenth and final round of the 2012 Grand Prix motorcycle racing season.
 It took place on the weekend of 9–11 November 2012 at the Circuito Ricardo Tormo.

-The race was Casey Stoner's last before his retirement from the sport, and he finished it on the podium in third position.
-Dani Pedrosa won the race for Honda and ensure the season ended with 18 points between himself and new champion Jorge Lorenzo, who retired from the race, at the top of the riders' standings.
-The result meant that Pedrosa had won 6 of the last 8 races, and that Lorenzo maintained his record of finishing first or second in every race he finished in 2012.
+The race was Casey Stoner's last before his retirement from the sport, and he took a third place podium finish.
+Dani Pedrosa won the race for Honda.
+Newly crowned MotoGP champion Jorge Lorenzo retired from the race, and finished the season 18 points ahead of runner-up Pedrosa in the standings.
+The result meant that Pedrosa had won 6 of the season's last 8 races, and that Lorenzo maintained his record of finishing first or second in every race he finished in 2012.
 Katsuyuki Nakasuga made just his second appearance in 2012 in place of the injured Ben Spies at Yamaha, and took advantage of the wet conditions to finish in second place (the only podium for a Japanese rider in any class in 2012).

-Marc Márquez won the Moto2 race, despite starting from 33rd on the grid, although he had moved up to 13th within the first three corners.
+Marc Márquez won the Moto2 race, despite starting from last place on the grid.
 It was Márquez's last Moto2 race, as he would replace Stoner at the Honda team for the 2013 season.
 Polesitter Pol Espargaró secured second in the championship behind Márquez by finishing in eighth.
-Julián Simón and Nicolás Terol (who took his first Moto2 podium) completed an all Spanish podium.
-Danny Kent took his second victory of the Moto3 season in front of champion Sandro Cortese and Zulfahmi Khairuddin to complete an all KTM podium.
+In Moto3, Danny Kent took his second victory of the season in front of champion Sandro Cortese and Zulfahmi Khairuddin to complete an all-KTM podium.